Your Duty Of Care

 - Take photographic evidence as an audit measure of each and every minibus trip that had been undertaken, and

 - ‘Sweep’ the vehicle as it returns to ensure no one is left behind on the minibus.

 Or that the training and periodical assessment or audits of the processes in place were inadequate.
 As a result, the likelihood that further corporate charges will be laid is extremely high.

-The language used by the CEO after the incident is that of ‘bewildering’ and ensuring the ‘strengthening’ of due process will remain.
-But the fact remains that gaps existed, a life was lost and tasks have been employed to now “Ensure” this doesn’t happen again.
-Will it be proven that their was a weakness in the safety system provided?
+After the incident, the language used by the CEO is that of ‘bewildering’ and ensuring the ‘strengthening’ of due process will remain.
+But the fact remains that gaps existed, a life was lost, and tasks have been employed to now “Ensure” this doesn’t happen again.
+Will it be proven that there was a weakness in the safety system provided?

-The the question will always remain in how did the incident occur?
+Then the question will always remain in how did the incident occur?
 Given the “rigorous policies and procedures around bus transport” that were in place at the time of the incident.
-In our view this will ensure that the measures employed initially by Goodstart Early Learning, will be placed under a microscope by the authorities.
+In our view, this will ensure that the measures employed initially by Goodstart Early Learning will be placed under a microscope by the authorities.

 MAEZ has helped dozens of businesses identify and remove risks from their business, not yet exposed by senior practitioners within the organisations we have assisted.
-Risks can have adverse affects in many ways, they can cause regulatory involvement or Police involvement as in this case.
+Risks can have adverse effects in many ways, and they can cause regulatory involvement or Police involvement, as in this case.
 They can bring on criminal charges, as with this incident discussed in this post.

 Significant incidents can also raise community awareness of malpractice and risky or unsavory behavior by the businesses involved, which ultimately can have a detrimental impact on those businesses trading moving forward.